 I think it’s a net positive: it does divert online sales from Amazon, and it supports local bookstores.
-Indiebound is a better option if your local bookstore delivers or you’d like to pick things up, but it’s really a direct replacement for Amazon - which I think Bookshop can be.
-And it doesn’t seem like the all bookshops have an issue - my local shop Dog Eared Books, links to their Bookshop page eagerly.
+Indiebound is a better option if your local bookstore delivers or you’d like to pick things up, but isn’t a direct replacement for Amazon - which I think Bookshop can be.
+Some book stores seem to like it - my local shop Dog Eared Books, links to their Bookshop page eagerly.

 One thing that’s really cool with Book Marks & Bookshop both is that they eagerly support other sites embedding their review content - so you can see ratings of books on Bookshop that come from Book Marks.
 I could add a Book Marks (or Bookshop) widget to my reviews, if I wanted to.
 It’s a level of openness and sharing that’s uncommon in today’s web.